npm/npm/doc/files/package.json.md

       ]
     }

 Those styles are now deprecated.
+Instead, use an SPDX expression, like this:

+    { "license": "MIT" }

 ## people fields: author, contributors